-There are many different types of zippers and they help put the “luxury” in designer fashion
+There are many different types of zippers and brands like Raccagni help put the “luxury” in designer fashion

 Have you ever examined your zippers?
 On denim, trousers, jackets, luggage, and leather accessories, we may use them fifty times a day to fasten and secure our outfits and precious possessions but have never looked more closely.
 Not all zippers are the same.